-In performing the feat of ranking participants' perception on the contributions of each of these cultural factors' ranking, the respondents' ratings of the cultural factors are scored based on the respondents' 'level of agreement' as follows: 1 point for 'Strongly Disagree.' ; 2 points for 'Disagree'; 3 points for 'Agree'; and, 4 points for 'Strongly Agree'.
+In performing the feat of ranking participants' perception on the contributions of each of these cultural factors' ranking, the respondents' ratings of the cultural factors are scored based on the respondents' 'level of agreement' as follows: 1 point for 'Strongly Disagree.'; 2 points for 'Disagree'; 3 points for 'Agree'; and, 4 points for 'Strongly Agree'.
 In tandem with the approach already adopted in earlier works in literature (Longe, Longe and Ukpebo, 2009; Uebersax, 2006), total scores for each factor are obtained by adding the aggregate scores, and the total aggregate scores were converted into percentage scores.
-In ranking the cultural factors are applied.
+In ranking the cultural factors, the procedure earlier adopted for ranking respondents' perception on social factors are applied.
 The breakdown of the aggregate and total scores of the cultural factors are presented in Table 4.14.